tom-golzman/infinity_labs_projects/ds/scheduler/README.md

 # Scheduler

 ## Author - Tom Golzman
-This project was developed during the Infinity Labs R&D bootcamp as part of an educational deep dive into system-level C programming and data structures.
+This project was developed as part of an educational deep dive into system-level programming and data structures.

 ---

 ## Project Overview
 The Scheduler is a cooperative task scheduler written in **C89**.
 It allows scheduling of tasks to run at specific intervals, supports recurring tasks through rescheduling, and provides controlled start/stop execution.

-This project was developed during the Infinity Labs R&D bootcamp as part of the systems programming and data structures curriculum.

 ---